Sox9 and BMP2 Dual-Channel Analysis Tutorial

 limb align case_studies/sox9_bmp2_pipeline/ --morph

-📊 Transformation applied to all channels
+- Transformation is applied to all channels

 Step 8: Dual-Channel Visualization